 5. The most common submission in BJJ is the arm bar

-Highpercentagemartialarts studied 300 BJJ matches at the white, blue and purple belt level.
-They found that the arm bar accounts for 30% of the submissions in the gi, and 20% in no gi (because heel hooks take a slice of the pie).
-In both gi and no gi the arm bar was the single most common submission. (source)
+HighPercentageMartialArts studied 300 BJJ matches at the white, blue and purple belt level.
+They found that the arm bar accounts for 30% of submissions in the gi, and 20% in no gi (because heel hooks take a slice of the pie).
+In both gi and no gi, the arm bar was the single most common submission. (source)

 Also read: Top 5 Best BJJ Submissions + Full Tier List

-6. About a third of BJJ matches end in a subission
+6. About a third of BJJ matches end in a submission

-About a third of BJJ matches end in a submissions.
-The other matches end at the time limit and the winner is determined by points.
+Roughly one third of BJJ matches end in a submission.
+The other matches run to the time limit and the winner is decided by points.
 In case of a draw, a referee decides the winner. (source)

 7. Guard pulls are 8 times more common than takedowns in BJJ